rendix2/phpBB2-old/docs/README.md

 - improved online users on index page
 - removed online users on forum page
 - ACP DO NOT create left menu automatically by including all admin_*.php files
+- ACP can have different password to login

 Conventions for template:
 - L_ is a language variable